 According to consumerreports.org, you should skip the service plan on purchases like electronics and appliances.
 They also mention that products rarely break within the warranty period.
 Also, they the fact that some repairs may already be covered by the manufacturer’s basic warranty on the product.

 If these plans are such a scam, why are major retailers, with precious reputations to protect, offering them on such a regular basis?
 I did some additional research and found these scenarios where having bought the extended warranty will save you time, effort, and money.

 Repairs Outside The Manufacturer’s Warranty

 Most manufacturers’ warranties are pretty sparse to begin with and some products are more likely to need repairs than others.
-To help make the decision regarding whether or not an extended warranty will be worth it, you should familiarize yourself with the manufacturer’s warranty.
+You should familiarize yourself with the manufacturer’s warranty to decide whether the extended warranty will be worth it.
 Once you know what’s covered or not, you can make some common sense assessments about what else may or may not break on your product while you own it.

 You can also ask your friends, who have bought similar items, what repairs theirs have needed since they’ve bought them.
 Find out what the most common complaints are about certain products or certain brands and then compare those to the manufacturer’s warranty.